xuxif/ArcSV/README.md

 7. Anaconda <br />
 8. xarg v4.5 (v4.8 will prompt parameter conflict）
 ### Recommended Environment Configuration Steps
-1. Insatll Anaconda in your server (Not Miniconda which met errors).
+1. Insatll Anaconda in your server.
 2. Create a new conda environment

  ```